Government mail service may be affected by the Canada Post labour disruption. See how to send and receive government mail during this time.

 Alberta’s continuing care system provides you with the health, personal care and accommodation services you need to support your independence and quality of life.

-The Continuing Care organization will ensure:
+The Continuing Care provincial health agency will ensure:

-• equitable, consistent and timely access to continuing care services
+- equitable, consistent and timely access to continuing care services

-• increased number of beds to meet the needs of Albertans with a focus on equitable access across the province
+- increased number of beds to meet the needs of Albertans with a focus on equitable access across the province

-• improved team-based cross-sector care leveraging other health and social services
+- improved team-based cross-sector care leveraging other health and social services

-The organization will continue the work to add more continuing care spaces, attract and retain health care workers, advance innovative solutions and support you as you choose where and how you'd like to live.
+The agency will continue the work to add more continuing care spaces, attract and retain health care workers, advance innovative solutions and support you as you choose where and how you'd like to live.

 This is an exciting time for Alberta’s healthcare sector.
 I am pleased that continuing care remains a significant emphasis for the future and that Indigenous health will be an ongoing part of this conversation.”

 Many organizational members of Christian Health Association of Alberta (CHAA) have been proudly managing continuing care services in Alberta for 100 years or more.
-We’ll continue to work with our system partners, Alberta Health, and Alberta Health Services to pave the way for an enhanced high quality, sustainable care system.”
+We’ll continue to work with our system partners, Alberta Health, and Alberta Health Services, to pave the way for an enhanced high-quality, sustainable care system.”

 Acute care

-Acute health care is there for you during times of an emergency or serious illness or injury, and includes hospitals, urgent care centres, emergency rooms, surgeries, cancer care, laboratory services, clinical operations and Emergency Medical Services (EMS).
+Acute health care is there for you during times of an emergency or serious illness or injury, and includes hospitals, urgent care centres, emergency rooms, surgeries, cancer care, laboratory services, clinical operations and emergency medical services (EMS).

-The new Acute Care organization will ensure:
+The new Acute Care provincial health agency will ensure:

-• shorter wait-times at emergency departments and for surgeries
+- shorter wait-times at emergency departments and for surgeries

-• faster EMS response time
+- faster EMS response time

-• higher quality care across the province and enhanced access to care in rural areas
+- higher-quality care across the province and enhanced access to care in rural areas

-This re-visioning allows for opportunities to tackle current issues and create system enhancements in the delivery of services for Albertan’s including those improvements linked directly to the profession of paramedics."
+This revisioning allows for opportunities to tackle current issues and create system enhancements in the delivery of services for Albertans, including those improvements linked directly to the profession of paramedics."

 These steps from Alberta’s government create an opportunity to build on the strong foundation of existing mental health and addiction services and the exemplary work of our staff and clinicians.”